Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    as Internet television where components may fail.

    In practical deployments, multiple ingest sources
-   and media processing entities are used.
+   and media processing entities are often used.
 This requires
    that multiple ingest sources and media processing entities work together in a redundant workflow where
    some of the components might fail.
+Well defined failover behavior will help interoperability.

-   This document provides the specification for establishing these interoperability points.
+   This document provides a specification for establishing these interoperability points.
    The approaches are based on known standardized
    technologies that have been tested and deployed
    in several large scale streaming
    deployments.

-   Two key workflows have been
+   Two key interfaces and their protocol specification have been
-   identified for which two different media
-   ingest interfaces will be detailed.
-The two interfaces share common protocol and underlying common media format.
+   identified.
    One mainly aims as a ingest format to packager or active media processor, while the second works mainly to ingest media streaming presentations to origin servers